 LEGISLATIVE HISTORY: The 2017 bill (HB 3105) was a revised version of a concept bill first presented to legislators for informational purposes during the 2015 session, and subsequently discussed with stakeholders.
 The 2017 bill passed out of its policy committee, and was sitting in Ways and Means at session's end.
-The same thing happened with HB 4126 in 2018, though this time the bill had bipartisan sponsorship and bipartisan support in its policy committee.
+The same thing happened with HB 4126 in 2018 and HB 2772 in 2019.

-Oregon was the first to consider stewardship to cover HHW in the United States.
-Other states are watching Oregon's proposal with great interest.
+Oregon was the first state in the US to consider stewardship to cover HHW.
 Multiple programs like this are operating in Canada, including in British Columbia, Manitoba and Ontario.

-OTHER INTERESTED PARTIES: Staff who run hazardous waste programs for other local governments in the state testified in support of HB 3105 in 2017 and HB 4126 in 2018.
+OTHER INTERESTED PARTIES: Staff who run hazardous waste programs for other local governments in the state testified in support of this legislation each session.
 The bill also garnered the support of additional legislators as it moved forward.
-Rep. Susan McLain has offered to sponsor the bill again in 2019 and additional co-sponsors are expected.
 We will also re-engage with environmental and public health advocates and agencies to support the bill.
-While we have made some changes to the bill based on the concerns of a number of manufacturer and trade groups (e.g., American Chemistry Council, Oregonians for Food and Shelter, Consumer Specialty Products Association), they opposed the bill last session and are expected to continue to do so.
+While we have made some changes to the bill based on concerns expressed by a number of manufacturer and trade groups (e.g., American Chemistry Council, Oregonians for Food and Shelter, Consumer Specialty Products Association), those groups have continued to oppose.